Do you ever wish you could work from home? Even better, do you wish you could get paid for doing something you already do?

 Want to indulge in your sweet cravings and still lose weight?

-Let’s talk about how you can eat healthy without feeling deprived, for instance, I still eat pizza, chocolate, and ice cream and I was able to lose 30 pounds.
+Actually, you can eat healthy without feeling deprived.
+I still eat pizza, chocolate, and ice cream and I was able to lose 30 pounds.
 Most of the time when we are on a diet or trying to lose weight, we often limit ourselves to boring foods which we do not really enjoy just because they are the typical “healthy foods” but there are ways you can infuse the foods you absolutely love in your diet and still get your desired results.

 Here are some ways to help you eat healthy without feeling deprived of the foods you love and how to ‘’eat your cake and have it’’ while on your weight loss journey:

 The 80/20 rule: Moderation is everything.
 When you deprive yourself of certain foods, it becomes all that you can think about, but when you allow yourself to indulge in your favorite foods as part of your lifestyle and healthy diet, then you won’t feel so deprived and there will be If you are eating and putting good things into your body 80% of the time, the other 20% won’t matter so much.
 You can still have a glass of wine or a chocolate brownie from time to time.

 Allow yourself those treats: Apart from just making it part of your diet, treat yourself to something nice on the weekend.
 If you ate salads Monday through Friday, allow yourself to have that baked potato, or a piece of pizza if it’s going to make you happy.
 Indulge occasionally in those things that would make your weight loss journey fun for you.